The Games We Play

 The Harder Truth

-This pattern persists because the restriction served a purpose.
+This pattern persists because the historical restriction served a purpose.
 Control when other things felt uncontrollable.
 Clear rules in an uncertain world.

-Letting it go isn't just about eating more carbohydrate.
+Letting it go isn't just about eating more calories or carbohydrate.
 It's about losing a coping mechanism, no matter how maladaptive it actually is.
-That's why the resistance is so strong even when someone intellectually understands what needs to change.

 Because you can keep asking questions, maintaining rules, and showing the one good meal while maintaining the overall deficit.

 Or you can acknowledge the pattern, accept it's no longer serving you, and do the uncomfortable work of actually changing.
-Not performatively.
-Actually changing

 Stop hiding behind rules that protect restriction.
 Start fuelling your training.
 All of it.
 Properly.
 Even when it's uncomfortable.
 Even when it challenges your identity.
 Even when it feels like too much.